Before chefs become chefs, they learn cooking basics: how to use a knife, how to cut up a vegetable, how to mind a kitchen, and how to use appliances.

 It's only then that their efforts seem, well, effortless.
 You, too, can master your kitchen—but first you have to master the basics.
 That's where our how-to guide to cooking basics comes in.
 We've got charts that you can download and keep, guiding you through the right cooking times and temperatures for meat, poultry, and vegetables.
 We'll show you the differences between saute pans and quart pans (and everything in between), as well as explain the different features in ovens to help you make decisions that fit your needs.

 Raw chicken needs to be handled with care as it can contain lots of harmful bacteria that can make you very ill.
 Here are my seven pointers for ensuring optimum kitchen safety and hygiene.
-1. Never wash chicken.
+1. Never wash chicken Droplets of water or spray-back from a fierce tap is one of the easiest ways of spreading the bacteria.
+2. This means never use anything that has come into contact with raw chicken on cooked foods without washing them thoroughly first.
+3. Never use a marinade that has been used on raw chicken to baste the chicken with as it cooks - this is just another form of cross-contamination.
 How to make vinaigrette.
 Vinaigrette.
 How to cook the perfect steak.
 Whether your preference is a butter-soft fillet steak, tasty sirloin or thrifty cut like bavette or skirt, care and attention should be paid when cooking your beef.